-However, when ICARUS can find no applicable path through the skill hierarchy that is relevant to a top-level goal, it resorts to problem solving using a variant of means-ends analysis.
+However, when Icarus can find no applicable path through the skill hierarchy that is relevant to a top-level goal, it resorts to problem solving using a variant of means-ends analysis.
 This module chains backward off either a skill that would achieve the current goal or off the goal concept's definition, and it interleaves problem solving with execution in that it carries out selected skills when they become applicable.
-Whenever problem solving achieves a goal, ICARUS creates a new skill with that goal as its head and with one or more ordered subgoals that are based on the problem solution.
+Whenever problem solving achieves a goal, Icarus creates a new skill indexed by that goal and with one or more ordered subgoals that are based on the problem solution.
 If the system encounters similar problems in the future, it executes the learned skills to handle them reactively, without need for deliberative problem solving (Langley & Choi, 2006b).

 Researchers have used ICARUS to develop agents for a number of domains that involve a combination of inference, execution, problem solving, and learning.
 These have included tasks like the Tower of Hanoi, multi-column subtraction, FreeCell solitaire, and logistics planning.
-They have also used the architecture to control synthetic characters in simulated virtual environments, including ones that involve urban driving (Langley & Choi, 2006a) and first-person shooter scenarios (Choi et al., 2007).
-Ongoing work aims to link ICARUS to physical robots that carry out joint activities with humans.
+They have also used the architecture to control synthetic characters in simulated virtual environments, including ones that involve urban driving (Langley & Choi, 2006a) and first-person shooter scenarios (Choi, Konik, Nejati, Park, & Langley, 2007).
+Ongoing work aims to link Icarus to physical robots that carry out joint activities with humans.

-2.4 PRODIGY
+2.4.
+PRODIGY